multinear/42-ai/docs/rag.md

 - Feeding that information to the AI model along with your question
 - Creating answers using both the found information and what the AI already knows

+???+ tip "The Difference"
-Without RAG: AI guesses from memory.
-With RAG: AI checks facts first, then answers.
+    - Without RAG: AI guesses from memory.
+    - With RAG: AI checks facts first, then answers.

 ## The Two Parts of RAG